hiddb/hiddb/README.md

-# HIDDB App
+# High-Dimensional Database / HIDDB

-Welcome to the HIDDB App repository.
-This project is an persistant implementation of approximate nearest neighbor search using Hierarchical Navigable Small World graphs by Malkov et. al. (https://arxiv.org/abs/1603.09320).
+This project is an persistent implementation of approximate nearest neighbor search using Hierarchical Navigable Small World graphs by Malkov et. al. (https://arxiv.org/abs/1603.09320).

+## Documentation

+Please refer to the [documentation](https://docs.hiddb.bebo.tech/).

 ## Table of Contents